-Almost every person gets conjunctivitis at least once, but did you know conjunctivitis in dogs is also fairly common too?
-Conjunctivitis aka pink eye is an eye infection that affects dogs, cats and humans too!
-But how do you know if your dog has it and what do you to get rid of it?
+Almost every person gets conjunctivitis at least once, but did you know conjunctivitis in dogs is also reasonably common?
+Conjunctivitis, aka pink eye, is an eye infection that affects dogs, cats, and humans too!
+But how do you know if your dog has it, and what do you do to get rid of it?

 In this article…

-We’re going to try to answer some of the most common questions folks as about this condition so that we can shed some light on what it means when your veterinarian tells you that your little furry buddy is suffering from conjunctivitis.
-We’ll also try and give you a few “things” to look for so that you can potentially minimize your pets suffering and get him or her the treatment that they need ASAP!
+We will try to answer some of the most common questions folks have about this condition to shed some light on what it means when your veterinarian tells you that your little furry buddy is suffering from conjunctivitis.
+We’ll also try and give you a few “things” to look for so that you can potentially minimize your pet’s suffering and get them the treatment that they need ASAP!

-We as “humans” know how uncomfortable it is to suffer from this relatively minor health condition which is why we here at IndulgeYourPet know that you as a loving pet owner wouldn’t want your animal to have to deal with this discomfort for one second longer than they need to… Right?
+We as “humans” know how uncomfortable it is to suffer from this relatively minor health condition, which is why we here at IndulgeYourPet see that you, as a loving pet owner, wouldn’t want your animal to have to deal with this discomfort for one second longer than they need to… Right?

 What is Conjunctivitis?